Magdalena Bay (duo): 2021–2023: Mercurial World, Mini Mix Vol. 3, and first tour

-2024–present: Imaginal Disk
+2024–present: Imaginal Disk and Nice Day

+Magdalena Bay performing during the Imaginal Mystery Tour in 2025.

 On May 28, 2024, Magdalena Bay released the single "Death & Romance", their first release under Mom + Pop Music, and also announced their "Imaginal Mystery Tour".
 On July 10, 2024, the single and accompanying music video for "Image" was released.
 In a post-music video livestream, the duo announced their second studio album, Imaginal Disk.
 On July 31, 2024, the album's third single, "Tunnel Vision", was released.
 The final single, "That's My Floor", was released on August 21, 2024.
 Imaginal Disk was released on August 23, 2024, to widespread critical acclaim.

 On March 28, 2025, Magdalena Bay appeared on triple j's Like a Version segment where they performed "Image" and covered David Bowie's "Ashes to Ashes".
 In support of Imaginal Disk, Magdalena Bay performed at several festivals, returning to Primavera Sound and playing at III Points Music Festival in Miami.
 In summer 2025, they opened for Halsey and Billie Eilish.
 On July 31, 2025, they returned to Lollapalooza.

+On August 23, 2025, the one-year anniversary of Imaginal Disk, the duo announced that a visual album "movie" was in production.
+The film premiered at the Tribeca Festival on June 4, 2026.
+It is currently unknown when the film will be publicly released, but director Amanda Kramer stated at a screening of the film that it is planned for the film to eventually be released via physical media and streaming.

 In September 2025, they released two new songs as a double single, "Second Sleep" and "Star Eyes", which they described as a "spiritual successor" to Imaginal Disk.
 "Second Sleep" was previewed live earlier in the year at a Lollapalooza aftershow in Chicago.
-In October, they released another double single, "Human Happens" and "Paint Me a Picture", having performed the latter on their most recent tour leg.
+In October, they released another double single, "Human Happens" and "Paint Me a Picture".
 On Halloween, they released "Unoriginal" and "Black-Eyed Susan Climb".
 To close off the release of their double singles, they released "This Is The World (I Made It For You)" and "Nice Day" in November.
-The singles will be released on vinyl in April 2026, individually as well as in a compilation titled Nice Day: A Collection of Singles.
+The singles were compiled into a box set titled Nice Day: A Collection of Singles.

+On May 22, 2026, they played their first show South American show in C Art Media in Buenos Aires, Argentina, Tenenbaum's country of birth.
+At this show, they performed covers of two songs by different Argentine musicians: Charly García's "Ojos de Video Tape" and Fito Páez's "11 y 6".